 Non-Historic Vehicles - Non-Historic vehicles built using period specification parts.
-The period will be defined by the specification date of the latest major component of the vehicle.
-The major components being; the Chassis, Bodywork/Bodyshell, engine, transmission, brakes, Suspension and Wheels.
+The period will be defined by the

 A2 - Cars of which the latest major component is of a specification valid before 1 Jan 1905.

 B2 - Cars of which the latest major component is of a specification valid between 1 Jan 1905 and 31 Dec 1918.